Love Story (Taylor Swift song): Production and release

 After finishing writing, Swift recorded a rough demo of "Love Story" within 15 minutes the next day.
 She recorded the song's album version in March 2008 with the producer Nathan Chapman at Blackbird Studio in Nashville.
 For her vocals, Chapman tried different microphones until Swift came across an Avantone CV-12 multi-pattern tube microphone that was built by the country-music artist Ray Kennedy, with whom she worked on Taylor Swift.
 After growing fond of the Avantone CV-12 upon testing her vocals, Swift used it to record "Love Story" and other songs.
 She sang the song live backed by her band, who were playing acoustic guitar, bass guitar, and drums.
 Chapman played other instruments, including nine acoustic guitars, and he overdubbed them on the track; he also recorded background vocals.
 The engineer Chad Carlson recorded the track using Pro Tools and Justin Niebank mixed it using a Solid State Logic 9080 K series console and Genelec 1032 studio monitors.
 Drew Bollman and Richard Edgeler assisted in the mixing process.

 "Love Story", along with the rest of Fearless, was mastered by Hank Williams at MasterMix Studios in Nashville.
 The track uses country music instruments such as banjo and fiddle.
 Big Machine Records released it to US country radio as Fearlesss lead single on September 15, 2008.
 Chapman mixed another version of "Love Story" for US pop radio; he edited Niebank's mix using Apple Logic, overlaid the original drums with an electronic drum loop via Apple Logic's Ultrabeat, and replaced the banjo and fiddle with an additional set of electric guitars recorded through Amplitube Stomp I/O. Rolling Stones Keith Harris described the electric guitars as "suitably gargantuan" and louder than those on the country version.
 Big Machine in partnership with Republic Records released "Love Story" to US pop radio on October 14, 2008.
 In the United Kingdom, "Love Story" was released on March 2, 2009, a week prior to the release of the international edition of Fearless.
-The international mix of the song, mixed by Jeremy Wheatley, features an arrangement more similar to the original country version; albeit with a milder set of electric guitars substituting the banjo and fiddle.
 Music Week reported that this version was "remixed for European ears".